opencog/sensory/DesignNotes.md

 * Filtering in this scenario is easy: For example, `(define f (Filter (Rule...)
 (Time)))` fits into above scenario.

-But this breakes for the current design because `TextFileNode` is already a promise, and the above process is exacly backwards: we want to apply the filtering to the output of the promise, and not vice-versa.
+But this breaks for the current design because `TextFileNode` is already a promise, and the above process is exactly backwards: we want to apply the filtering to the output of the promise, and not vice-versa.